 9. Replace Placeholder Text

-Now, it's time to get down to the nitty-gritty and make all the information you've collected into a polished business proposal in Word.
+The next step is to turn all the information you have into a polished business proposal in Word.
 To do that, you'll need to replace the placeholder text included in the template.

 A good place to start is with the easy items, like your: